Serengeti National Park

 Ruaha National Park

 Ruaha is located in the south of Tanzania and derives its name from the Ruaha River flowing along its southeastern border.
-The river provides permanent water in the park and during the dry season animal concentration along its banks is spectacular.
+The river provides permanent water in the park and during the dry season animal concentration along its banks is spectacular and it is possible to see unusual wildlife behaviour such as lions digging in the dry riverbed for water.

-This unspoilt wilderness is rich in flora and fauna, and contains a wide variety of animals that includes Greater and Lesser Kudu, roan and sable antelopes which are rarely seen in most other game parks especially in Northern Tanzania.
-Ruaha National Park is famous for its herds of elephant and buffaloes.
+This unspoilt wilderness is rich in flora and fauna and contains a wide variety of wildlife that includes Greater and Lesser Kudu, roan and sable antelopes which are rarely seen in most other game parks especially in Northern Tanzania.
+Ruaha National Park is famous for its herds of elephant and buffaloes and for large prides of lions who have developed successful hunting techniques to hunt elephants and giraffe.

 The park is rich in bird life throughout the year, with over 370 bird species recorded.
 The best time for game viewing is during the dry season, from May to December.
-During the wet months from January to April some tracks become impassable.
+During the wet months from January to April some tracks become impassable and some camps and lodges close.

 SEASONS IN RUAHA